adtork/Jeremy-Azure-lab/csr-ha-lb-vpn-to-csr-ikev2-bgp/readme.md

 !route CSR3 VTI/tunnel11 IP over the tunnel to form BGP peering ip route 192.168.1.3 255.255.255.255 Tunnel11
 </pre>
 **Step 15:** SSH to CSR2PublicIP.
+Username=azureuser pw=Msft123Msft123
-Username=azureuser pw=Msft123Msft123 Paste in the following commands AFTER replacing all references to “CSR3PublicIP2” with the public IP address of CSR3PublicIP2:
+Paste in the following commands AFTER replacing all references to “CSR3PublicIP2” and "CSR1Public" with the public IP address of CSR3PublicIP2 and CSR1PublicIp:
 <pre lang="...">
 int gi1
 no ip nat outside